escience-academy/esmvaltool-tutorial/README.md

 # ESMValTool tutorial

 This is a repository to find the tutorial of [ESMValTool](https://www.esmvaltool.org/).
+The tutorial is a set of lessons that together teach basic skills needed to work with ESMValTool in climate-related domains.

 ## What is ESMValTool